Egg donation and surrogacy help men share a biological connection with their children

 If your surrogate has a positive pregnancy test, our team will monitor her for the first few weeks of pregnancy.
 After that, we will release your surrogate to the care of her obstetrician.
 This doctor will care for your surrogate for the rest of the pregnancy.

 We realize that gay family building can seem overwhelming at first, so we’re here to answer your questions.
-Contact our LGBT fertility clinic to learn more about having a baby using egg donation and surrogacy.
+Contact us to learn more about having a baby using egg donation and surrogacy.